spectrocloud/librarium/packages/docs/content/04-clusters.md

 At times it might be required to work with the Palette support team to troubleshoot an issue.
 Palette provides the ability to aggregate logs from the clusters it manages.
 Problems that occur during the orchestration lifecycle may require access to the various containers, nodes, and Kube system logs.
 Palette automates this log collection process and provides an easy download option from the Palette UI console.
 Hence reduces the burden on the operator to login into various cluster nodes individually and fetch these logs.

-### To Collect the Logs:
+### To Collect the Logs

 * Select the running cluster
 * Go to settings and, select download logs.
 * Choose the desired log from the below options:
   * Kube-System Logs
-        -  Logs of all the Kubernetes components.
+    * Logs of all the Kubernetes components.
   * Logs
-        -  Spectro namespace logs for the last one hour.
+    * Spectro namespace logs for the last one hour.
   * Node Logs
-        -  Contains the Spectro log, system log, and the cloud-init log information collected for the last ten thousand lines of code.
+    * Contains the Spectro log, system log, and the cloud-init log information collected for the last ten thousand lines of code.
 * Click Download Logs.
 * The message “The request was sent successfully.
 The download will be available soon.”  gets displayed on the UI.
 * Have an average wait time of 5 minutes.
 * At the end of this short log fetching interval, the message “The logs archive for {Cluster-name} was created successfully will be displayed on the UI.
 * Click [Download "cluster-name" logs] to download the logs folder to your local machine.
 * UnZip and rename the logs folder as per customer choice.

 <InfoBox>